juandavidvargas19/juandavidvargas19.github.io/content/publication/preprint/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Zahra Sheikhbahaee
+  - Chang Su
+  - Aniket Rajiv Didolkar
   - admin
+  - Manoosh Samiei
-  - Natalie Kastel
+  - Leonardo Christov-Moore
-  - Antoine Pasquali
+  - Nicco Reggente
-  - Axel Cleeremans
+  - Dianbo Liu
-  - Zahra Sheikhbahaee
+  - Irina Rish
   - Guillaume Dumas

 date: '2025-03-01'